Hungry Healthy Happy

 Three Ingredients Flatbread with a text title overlay.

 These soft, slightly charred and yeast free Homemade Flatbreads couldn't be easier - they only have 3 ingredients and they are cooked in 5 minutes.
-Just mix together the flour, yogurt and baking powder and heat in a dry pan until they puff up.
+Just mix together the flour, yogurt and baking powder and roll, and heat in a dry pan until they puff up.
 Use them as a wrap, dip them in hummus, or use them as a pizza base.

 Four flatbreads wrapped in a blue towel.

-They are so soft and pliable that they are perfect for wraps.
+These flatbreads are so soft and pliable that they are perfect for wraps.
 Great for using in lunches when the kids go back to school.

 Jump to:

-• Ingredients needed
+• Ingredients and Substitutions

-• How to make flatbreads - Step by step
+• How to Make Flatbreads - Step by Step

-• Ways to use them
+• Ways to Use Homemade Flatbreads

-• Extra tips
+• Extra Tips

 • Recipe